hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 ## Best practices for NGS Analysis

 Ok so now you are all set up and have begun your analysis.
-You have set up your space in a way such that someone unfamiliar with your project should be able to look at your files/folders and understand what you did and why.
-Before we move on, here are a few additional pointers:
+You have followed best practices to set up your analysis directory structure in a way such that someone unfamiliar with your project should be able to look at it and understand what you did and why.
+But there is more...:

 1. **Make sure to use the appropriate software.** Do your research and find out what is best for the data you are working with.
 Don't just work with tools that you are able to easily install.
 Also, make sure you are using the most up-to-date versions!
 If you run out-of-date software, you are probably introducing errors into your workflow; and you may be missing out on more accurate methods.

 2. **Keep up with the literature.** Bioinformatics is a fast-moving field and it's always good to stay in the know about recent developments.
 This will help you determine what is appropriate and what is not.

 3. **Do not re-invent the wheel.** If you run into problems, more often than not someone has already encountered that same problem.
 A solution is either already available or someone is working on it -- so find it!
+Ask colleagues or search/ask online forums such as [BioStars](https://www.biostars.org/).

 4. **Testing is essential.** If you are using a tool for the first time, test it out on a single sample or a subset of the data before running your entire dataset through.
 This will allow you to debug quicker and give you a chance to also get a feel for the tool and the different parameters.